tjvantoll/articles/vue-nativescript/article.md

       <StackLayout class="p-20">
         <Label text="Tap the button" class="h1 text-center"></Label>
         <Button text="TAP" @tap="onTap" class="btn btn-primary btn-active"></Button>
-        <Label class="h2 text-center" textWrap="true">{{ setMessage() }}</Label>
+        <Label class="h2 text-center" textWrap="true">{{ message }}</Label>
       </StackLayout>
     </Page>
   `,

-  methods: {
-    onTap() {
+  computed: {
-      this.counter--;
-      this.setMessage();
-    },
-    setMessage() {
+    message: function() {
       if (this.counter <= 0) {
         return "Hoorraaay!
 You unlocked the NativeScript clicker achievement 🎉";
       } else {
         return this.counter + " taps left";
       }
     }
+  },

+  methods: {
+    onTap() {
+      this.counter--;
     }
+  }
 }).$start();
 ```

 There are two new things in the code above to note.
 The first is the `@tap="onTap"` attribute on the app’s button, which is Vue’s syntax for handling event binding.
 NativeScript fires a `tap` event when the user taps user interface controls, and the `@tap="methodName` syntax is how you can bind to that event.
-(Again, how cool is it that you can bind to native iOS and Android events using the same Vue syntax.)
+(Again, how cool is it that you can bind to native iOS and Android events using the same Vue syntax?)

-The second new piece of code is the `onTap` handler, which is a simple function that decrements the app’s counter and updates its message.
+The second new piece of code is the `onTap` handler, which is a simple function that decrements the app’s counter.

 ```
 onTap() {
   this.counter--;
-  this.setMessage();
 }
 ```